 America’s (small) new trend

-Gap years have long been popular in Europe and Australia.
-The concept originated in the grand tours enjoyed by aristocratic youth in the late 17th, 18th, and early 19th centuries, writes Joseph O’Shea in Gap Year: How Delaying College Changes People in Ways the World Needs.
+The concept of a gap year originated in the grand tours enjoyed by European aristocratic youth in the late 17th, 18th, and early 19th centuries, writes Joseph O’Shea in Gap Year: How Delaying College Changes People in Ways the World Needs.
 Upper-class vagabonds traversed the continent and exotic corners of the British Empire, familiarizing themselves with foreign flavors, curious customs, and opposing perspectives.
 In the 1970s, soul-searching backpackers put their twist on the tradition, which continues today.
-Due to economic conditions in 2012, only 12.5 percent of UK students took a gap year — it was the lowest number in a decade.
-In Australia, nearly a quarter of all students take gap years.
-In the U.S., though, the numbers are much smaller: an estimated 1.2 to 2 percent of students take a gap year.
-Recent data suggests that despite the small numbers, it’s a giant uptick that’s likely to continue after the pandemic ends.
-According to a survey by the American Gap Association, the number of attendees at USA Gap Year Fairs rose 294 percent from 2010 to 2014.
-Former gap year nonprofit Thinking Beyond Borders claimed that in the five years before the pandemic there was, “a doubling in the market… an explosion.”

-Elite universities are also stoking the fire.
+Elite universities have also stoked the fire.
 For the past 30 years, Harvard University has encouraged students to take the year “to travel, pursue a special project or activity, work, or spend time in another meaningful way.”
 Robert S. Clagett, former Senior Admission Officer at Harvard, helped establish Middlebury College’s February-start program while he was the Dean of Admission there.
-Matt McGann, Director of Admissions at Massachusetts Institute of Technology, tells applicants “My hope is that you will at least consider, just for a moment, taking a gap year.”
+Matt McGann, Director of Admissions at Massachusetts Institute of Technology, told applicants “My hope is that you will at least consider, just for a moment, taking a gap year.”
 According to Mike Devlin, Stanford University’s Acting Director of Admission, “Stanford believes a gap year can be a beneficial experience — particularly for students who have an objective or mission.”

 Gap year companies also play a role, motivating curious parents, particularly those who can afford the astronomical prices.
 (A three-month excursion to broaden your teen’s perspective can cost upwards of $15,000 — and still leaves teens 3/4 of the year… for parents to pay for?)